 Take With You to the Cemetery

-- Knife just in case you need to trim the Styrofoam to fit
+- A Knife just in case you need to trim the Styrofoam to fit

 - Trash bag for the old flowers you will be removing

-Take a knife with you to the cemetery because you may need to trim a bit off the Styrofoam for fitting purposes.
+Take a knife with you to the cemetery because you may need to trim a bit off the foam base for fitting purposes.

 I forgot to take a broom with me on this visit and the nearby tree is casting shadows.
 A great time for visiting my parents but not ideal for pictures.